 Some therapies that may be a helpful component of palliative or hospice care include:

 If you’re wondering if it’s time to stop chemotherapy, there are several crucial things to consider.
-Among them are your oncologist’s recommendations, prognosis, and overall quality of life.
+Among them are an oncologist’s recommendations, outlook, and overall quality of life.

-Think about what your next steps will be if you do stop, and how that will affect you and the people you love.
+Think about your next steps if you stop and how that will affect you and the people you love.

 When it comes right down to it, it’s your decision.